-Shelf life is vigorously tested prior to new product launches and monitored throughout the life of each product type. tests carried out 23,000
+Shelf life is vigorously tested prior to new product launches and monitored throughout the life of each product type.

 Customer Feedback

 Our food safety team takes every piece of feedback from customers (distribution companies and end users) very seriously, carrying out thorough investigations to determine root cause.